iArxic/StudioPresence/README.md

 4. Edit `startup.vbs` with notepad
 5. Copy the path to the server exe file
 6. Replace `PATH_TO_EXE` with said path, make sure there is only one set of quotation marks
-This will automatically start the server without opening a window
+This will automatically start the server without opening a command window

 You might have an issue with the antivirus incorrectly flagging it as a virus, click "keep" and if needed exclude the file from your antivirus.